open-contracting/deploy/docs/develop/update/firewall.rst

 Linode (VPS servers)
 ~~~~~~~~~~~~~~~~~~~~

-Linode provide a stateful Cloud Firewall.
-Stateful firewalls track connections for you making configuration easier.
+Linode provide a stateful `Cloud Firewall <https://www.linode.com/docs/guides/getting-started-with-cloud-firewall/>`__.
+Stateful firewalls can store information about connections across time, which is required for use cases like port knocking.

 You can configure a Linode Cloud Firewall as follows: